Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No. An appointment is only necessary if you are getting an amendment to your birth certificate or you are requesting a paternity affidavit.

 Visits usually take 10 to 20 minutes.
+Certificates are printed and given in hand during your visit.
 Coming into the office, you will fill an application with your information and present your valid driver’s license, valid state ID, or 3 alternative documents.
 The process will take 10 to 20 minutes depending upon the traffic within the office.

 Birth certificates are generally ready in 2 to 3 weeks.
 So long as the child was born at St. Catherine’s hospital in East Chicago Indiana, the certificate for newborns will be generated between 2 to 3 weeks and parents will need to produce the birth announcement form from the hospital and proper identification.